National Air and Space Museum

 The museum has two public display facilities.
 The flagship building on the National Mall in Washington, D.C., which opened in July 1976, houses many of the icons of flight, including the original 1903 Wright Flyer, Charles Lindbergh’s Spirit of St. Louis, Chuck Yeager’s Bell X-1, John Glenn’s Friendship 7 spacecraft and a lunar rock sample that visitors can touch.
 The museum’s Steven F. Udvar-Hazy Center, in Chantilly, Virginia, opened in December 2003 and houses many more artifacts in an open, hangar-like setting, including a Lockheed SR-71 Blackbird, a Concorde, the Boeing B-29 Superfortress Enola Gay, the Dash 80 prototype for the Boeing 707, the sole-surviving Boeing 307 Stratoliner and space shuttle Discovery.

-In late 2018, the museum began a seven-year complete renovation of the National Mall building.
-All 23 galleries and public spaces will be completely transformed to present the story of flight in exciting and engaging new ways.
-The west wing of the building is currently closed for the first phase of the renovation.
-In 2022, the first new galleries will begin to open to the public and the east wing of the building will close for renovation.
-See below for the current status.
+In late 2018, the museum began an approximately seven-year complete renovation of the National Mall building.
+All 23 galleries and public spaces are being completely transformed to present the story of flight in exciting and engaging new ways.
+The first phase of the renovation, which included eight exhibitions, opened on the west wing of the building in October 2022.
+The remaining galleries on the east end of the building will remain closed while renovated and will reopen in phases.
+The museum’s website will be updated with current timings of those projected openings.

 Research and Collections